PhotoboothProject/photobooth/docs/faq/index.md

 There's different reasons if you get the error "Something went wrong.
 Please try it again.
 Photobooth reloads automatically." while taking an image.

-First of all, please set the **Loglevel** to **2** via admin panel (GENERAL section, [http://localhost/admin](http://localhost/admin)) and try again.
+First of all, please set the **Loglevel** to **2** via admin panel (GENERAL section, [http://localhost/admin](http://localhost/admin) or [http://localhost/photobooth/admin](http://localhost/photobooth/admin)) and try again.
 You'll still see the error message, but we make sure to log enough information to see what's wrong.

-Now open the Debug panel ([http://localhost/admin/debugpanel](http://localhost/admin/debugpanel)) and check the Photobooth log for error messages.
+Now open the Debug panel ([http://localhost/admin/debugpanel](http://localhost/admin/debugpanel) or [http://localhost/photobooth/admin/debugpanel](http://localhost/photobooth/admin/debugpanel))) and check the Photobooth log for error messages.
 You should see something like this:

 ```
 2023-01-03T08:34:37+01:00: